tlswg/tls13-spec/draft-ietf-tls-tls13.md

-If the server has multiple certificates, it chooses one of them based on the above-mentioned criteria (in addition to other criteria, such as transport layer endpoint, local configuration and preferences, etc.).
+If the server has multiple certificates, it chooses one of them based on the above-mentioned criteria (in addition to other criteria, such as transport layer endpoint, local configuration and preferences).
 If the server has a single certificate, it SHOULD attempt to validate that it meets these criteria.

 As cipher suites that specify new key exchange methods are specified for the